Frequently Asked Questions: Submissions

 Which competitions are open to films from outside Australia?

-The only competitions that are open to films produced outside Australia are the Official Competition and Sustainable Future Award.
+The only competitions that are open to films produced outside Australia is the Official Competition, First Nations Award and Sustainable Future Award.

 What is the Official Competition?

 The Official Competition was established to reward new directions in film.
 SFF will be seeking films that have emotional power and resonance, are audacious, cutting edge and courageous, and go beyond the usual treatment of a subject matter.
-Films may only enter the 2024 Official Competition by invitation from the SFF.
-Eligibility requirements are listed in the Festival’s rules and regulations on FilmFreeway.
+Films may only enter the 2025 Official Competition by invitation from the Festival Director or SFF Programming team.
+Eligibility requirements are listed in the Festival’s rules and regulations at FilmFreeway.

 How will the Documentary Australia Award competition be judged?